 People in Lucknow indulge in good food, loud music and lots of colour.
 While children run around drenching everyone with their colorful Pichkaris, the adults don’t hold back either– smearing “Gulal” on the faces of friends and family, leaving them unrecognizable by afternoon.
 Bollywood’s golden tracks like ‘Rang Barse’, ‘Holi ke din dil mil jaate hain’ and ‘Holi khele Raghubeer’ to the latest ‘Balam Pichkari’ have become staples at all Holi parties.

-Food has always been an important part of all Indian festivals, and Holi celebrations remain incomplete without the scrumptious delicacies.
+Food has always been an important part of all Indian festivals, and Holi festivities in Lucknow remain incomplete without those scrumptious delicacies.
 Be it the usual snacks like Samosas, Mathri, Kachoris, Paapri Chaat & Dahi Bhalla or the different varieties of crispy papad, people munch away to their heart’s content.

 However, there are two food items that are the stars of the festival – Gujiya and Thandai.
 Gujiya are pockets of Khoya or a Suji (semolina) filling, covered in Maida which are deep-fried in Ghee (clarified buter).
 Thandai, on the other hand, is a mixture of almonds, fennel seeds, rose petals, pepper, cardamom, saffron, milk and sugar, and has a cooling effect on the body.